pango3001/UMSL-CS4410-Computer-Graphics/README.md

 # UMSL-CS4410-Computer-Graphics
-Repo for Computer Graphics projects
+Repo for Computer Graphics projects using webgl (glsl and javascript)